718gts4/eshop-backend/vendor-support-query-endpoints.md

 const URL_ENDPOINT = `${baseURL}vendor-support-query/`
 ```

-These new endpoints allow the front-end to create, read, update, and delete vendor support queries, as well as add and retrieve messages for each query.
-The front-end team should implement corresponding API calls and UI components to interact with these endpoints, enabling users to manage their support queries and communicate with vendors or support staff.
+These endpoints allow the front-end to create, read, update, and delete vendor support queries, as well as add and retrieve messages for each query.

-Remember to handle authentication and authorization appropriately when making these API calls from the front-end, as some of these endpoints may require specific user roles or permissions.